adamhurm/CKA_lab_setup/README.md

 ## Customize

 Launch high availability cluster.
 This HA cluster will use [stacked etcd](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/#stacked-etcd-topology).
-The following will create C+1 control-planes, N nodes, and 1 load balancer.
+So this default will create 3 control-planes, 3 nodes, and 1 load balancer which will consume 56GB RAM and   CPU cores.

 ℹ️ If you increase the number of control-planes, make sure to create a new line for the new control-plane(s) in haproxy.cfg